sodrooome/maritest/docs/index.rst

 --------

 - Extending usage when doing HTTP request
-- Easy-to-use thanks to `requests` library
+- Easy-to-use thanks to ``requests`` library
 - Built-in assertion to make easier when doing API testing

 Quick Usage
 -----------

+.. admonition:: Using Python 3.7 below?
+   :class: attention

-*Maritest well-tested on Python version 3.7 and above, you may still be able to use it with Python 3.7 below but it's expected there's backward compatibility that will happen*
+   Maritest well-tested on Python version 3.7 and above, you may still be able to use it with Python 3.7 below but it's expected there's backward compatibility that will happen

 The installation can be done with :